harness/developer-hub/docs/service-reliability-management/use-service-reliability-management/srm-notifications/srm-notifications.md

 The percentages are categorized like this:

 * **Healthy** - Number of SLOs for which the remaining Error Budget is above 75%.

 * **Observe** - Number of SLOs for which the remaining Error Budget is greater than 50% but less than 75%.

 * **Need** **Attention** - Number of SLOs for which the remaining Error Budget is greater than 25% but less than 50%.

 * **Unhealthy** - Number of SLOs for which the remaining Error Budget is between 0 to 25%.

 * **Exhausted** - Number of SLOs for which the remaining Error Budget is zero or less than zero.

 ##### Error Budget remaining minutes

 Enter the remaining Error Budget minutes.

-Error Budget remaining minutes is calculated like this:
+Error Budget remaining minutes are calculated as below:

-* *Error Budget Remaining = Total Error Budget - Number of Bad Minutes.*
+*Error Budget Remaining = Total Error Budget - Number of Bad Minutes.*

 ##### Error Budget Burn Rate is above